Cistercian architecture: Theological principles

 In the mid-12th century, one of the leading churchmen of his day, the Benedictine Abbot Suger of Saint-Denis, united elements of Norman architecture with elements of Burgundian architecture (rib vaults and pointed arches respectively), leading to what was later termed Gothic architecture.
 This "architecture of light" was intended to raise the observer "from the material to the immaterial" – it was, according to the 20th century historian Georges Duby, a "monument of applied theology".
 In order to achieve such moving effects, the interiors of many religious buildings were designed to be witnessed at specific times of the day such as sunrise and sunset.
-St Bernard saw much of church decoration as a distraction from piety, and in one of his letters he condemned the more vigorous forms of early 12th century decoration:
+Bernard saw much of church decoration as a distraction from piety, and in one of his letters he condemned the more vigorous forms of early 12th century decoration:

 These sentiments were repeated frequently throughout the Middle Ages, and the builders of the Cistercian monasteries had to adopt a style that observed the numerous rules inspired by Bernard's austere aesthetics.
 However, the order itself was receptive to the technical improvements of Gothic principles of construction and played an important role in its spread across Europe.

 This new Cistercian architecture embodied the ideals of the order, and was in theory at least utilitarian and without superfluous ornament.
-The same "rational, integrated scheme" was used across Europe to meet the largely homogeneous needs of the order, along with similar prescriptions for liturgy and music.
-Various buildings, including the chapter-house to the east and the dormitories above, were grouped around a cloister, and were sometimes linked to the transept of the church itself by a night stair.
+There were prescriptions for liturgy and music.
+According to Matthias Untermann, there were no building regulations regarding architectural plans (in an art historical sense) but rather an emphasis on poverty and simplicitas as described in Cistercian monastic literature.
+A certain homogeneity resulted: Various buildings, including the chapter-house to the east and the dormitories above, were grouped around a cloister, and were sometimes linked to the transept of the church itself by a night stair.
 Usually Cistercian churches were cruciform, with a short presbytery to meet the liturgical needs of the brethren, small chapels in the transepts for private prayer, and an aisled nave that was divided roughly in the middle by a screen to separate the monks from the lay brothers.

 The mother house of the order, Cîteaux Abbey, had in fact developed the most advanced style of painting, at least in illuminated manuscripts, during the first decades of the 12th century, playing an important part in the development of the image of the Tree of Jesse.
 However, Bernard of Clairvaux quickly gained influence in the order.
 Since he was averse to imagery, painting ceased and was finally banned altogether, probably from the revised rules approved in 1154.
 Crucifixes were allowed, and later some painting and decoration crept back in.

-Recently, it has been shown that the "austere" architecture of the so-called "Bernardine plan" is not really by Bernard at all but is better thought of as "the classic Cistercian plan," a compromise plan of lower ascetic standards, aimed at broader institutional acceptance.
+Conrad Rudolph argues that Cistercian architecture after Clairvaux I represents a compromise between Bernardine ideals and "architectural monumentality."